Literary Influence · Tumbleweed Words

 Writing influenced

 Beckett is the influence that justifies the extreme end of the Tumbleweed Words compression project.
-He demonstrated that a complete human world — with suffering, comedy, hope, futility — could be created from a very small number of words, provided those words were chosen with absolute precision.
-His later work — the prose poems, the short plays, the pieces written in French and translated into English by himself — are formal achievements that nothing in the realistic tradition can match.
+He demonstrated that a complete human world — with suffering, comedy, hope, and futility — can be created from a very small number of words, provided those words are chosen with absolute precision.
+His later work is the furthest point on a line that starts with Chekhov and runs through Carver and Hempel: the place where the story has been reduced to its irreducible minimum, and then reduced again.

 Waiting for Godot — Begin here.
 The compression is in plain sight.